Symbian9/qmapshack-doc-wiki/DocGisDatabaseFoldersItems.md

 ![maproom2](images/DocGisDatabaseFolderItems/maproom3.png)

-The items won't be stored into the database unless you explicitely save the changes to the database folder.
+The items won't be stored into the database unless you explicitly save the changes to the database folder.
 With 'Save As...' you can export the database folder into a file.

 ![maproom2](images/DocGisDatabaseFolderItems/maproom4.png)